-5 Rentlink Tips for a
+5 tips for a winning application

-Tenants missing out on securing a property in a competitive rental market often wonder what they could have done differently or better to secure the property they were applying for.
-Many factors come into play when a property manager or landlord is choosing tenants for their property so it’s helpful to know how to maximise your chances of being at the top of the selection list.
+In a competitive rental market, tenants who miss out on securing a property often wonder what they could have done differently to secure the property they were applying for.
+Many factors come into play when a Property Manager or landlord is choosing tenants for their property.
+These tips could help you maximise your chances of being the standout tenant.

-Tip 1: Be prepared in advance with supporting documentation
+Tip 1: Being prepared with supporting documentation

-Once you have made telephone contact with the property manager to arrange a viewing time, request a rental application.
-Rentlink has an application on our website so fill it in via Trade Me’s Tenancy Tracker and also have a hard copy printed prior to your first visit to the property.
-Alternatively, you can submit your completed application online as soon as you’ve concluded your inspection.
-Let the property manager know straight away that you are interested in being considered and advise that your application is imminent.
-This shows them that you are serious, organised and prepped, and again makes the job easier for him or her to consider your bid for tenancy.
-In a competitive rental market, advantages can be gained by having all the necessary documents completed and ready to go.
-The rental application should be as comprehensive as you can make it.
-The more information about your prior rental history a manager has access to, the better your chances of getting shortlisted for the property.
+We're here to make your application process as smooth as possible.
+You've got your documentation ready, you've viewed through the property, and now you're ready to express your interest to the Rentlink team.
+We have an online application through our website so fill it in via TradeMe’s Tenancy Tracker.
+Express your interest straight away if you would like to be considered and advise that your application is completed.
+This shows us that you are serious, organised and prepared, and makes the process smoother for all involved.
+In such a competitive rental market, advantages can be gained by having all the necessary documents completed and ready to go.
+The rental application should be as detailed as you can make it.
+The more information about your prior rental history a manager has access to, the better your chances of getting shortlisted for the property are.

 Tip 4: Proactively follow up on your application

-If you have not heard back from the property manager about your application after 2-3 days, it doesn’t hurt to give them a friendly call or email to follow up and to ask whether there is anything further you can send through - perhaps again reiterating your interest in being the successful applicant.
-It can take time to process the paperwork and when a property manager has a number of tenancy applications to vet, there may be a delay while this is being done.
+If you have not heard back from the property manager about your application after about 5-7 days, it doesn’t hurt to give us a friendly email to follow up and to ask whether there is anything further you can send through.
+Perhaps again reiterate your interest in being the successful applicant.
+It can take time to process the paperwork and when a property manager has a number of tenancy applications to vet, or a number of properties to rent, there may be a delay while this is being done.

 Tip 5: Unsuccessful?
 Get feedback!